Who can apply?

 Fees

 Fees are income-based, and cover course material, additional activities, accident insurance, food, and accommodation for the duration of the camp.
-The fee does not include travel to or from Požega, visa expenses, spending money, laundry or stationery.
+The fee does not include travel to or from Zagreb, visa expenses, spending money, laundry or stationery.

 For more information on exact costs visit our Fees page.
 A detailed description of available scholarships and exceptions can be found here.

-Your motivation letter should include:
+Your letter of motivation should include:

-• a description of your own interests in science and how you express or share this interest
+- a description of your own interests in science and how you express or share this interest,

-• a short summary of your educational experiences, practical experience in science and opportunities you have used so far to expand your education (if you have had any)
+- a short summary of your educational experiences, practical experience in science and opportunities you have used so far to expand your education (if you have had any),

-• plans for your professional development (i.e. choice of university, if you made it) and what actions you plan to take in the following years to develop professionally
+- plans for your professional development (i.e. choice of university, if you made it) and what actions you plan to take in the following years to develop professionally,

-• any other thoughts, ideas or interests you have that are important to you but not related to science
+- any other thoughts, ideas or interests you have that are important to you but not related to science.

-Finally, don't be afraid that you will write something "wrong".
+The letter should be at least 200 words long, but there is no upper limit.
+Don't be afraid to write something "wrong".
 Honesty and openness are very much appreciated.